Selling Your Home in California: Legal Aspects You Need to Know

 When buying a home that has asbestos, buyers have the following choices and rights:

-- Protections from the law: California property rules say that buyers must be told about any asbestos before they buy.
-An “Asbestos Disclosure” statement must be given by the seller.
+- Protection from the law: California property rules require that buyers be informed about any asbestos before they buy.
+The seller must give an “Asbestos Disclosure” statement.

 - Rules and conditions: Buyers can include conditions in their offers that involve testing for and getting rid of asbestos.
 It is important to know how these situations work under California law.

-- California buyers have the right to ask for checks and talk about repairs or price changes based on what they find.
+- California buyers can ask for checks and discuss repairs or price changes based on what they find.
 A good real estate professional can help you keep track of these rights.

 When people are looking at homes with asbestos, knowing these choices helps them stay safe.